Jones-Robert-M/Literature-Review/README.md

 -   **Fetch Papers**: Fetches papers from arXiv and Semantic Scholar.
 -   **In-depth Analysis**: Performs sentiment analysis, clustering, and ranking of papers.
 -   **Visualizations**: Generates word clouds and network graphs to visualize the relationships between papers.
--   **Summarization**: Uses the Gemini API to summarize the abstracts of the top papers.
+-   **Summarization**: Uses a local summarization model to summarize the abstracts of the top papers.
 -   **Extensible**: Easily extensible to support other data sources and analysis methods.

 ## Getting Started